 Understanding Vaping: engaging disadvantaged groups

-This free to attend dialogue, hosted by the London Drug and Alcohol Policy Forum, will take place from 1400-1700, on Tuesday 31st October, in the Livery Hall, the Guildhall, Basinghall Street, City of London, Refreshments will be available from 1400 and also at the end of the event, to enable some informal discussion and networking.
+This free to attend dialogue, hosted by the London Drug and Alcohol Policy Forum, took place from 1400-1700, on Tuesday 31st October, in the Livery Hall, the Guildhall, Basinghall Street, City of London.

 - Who are we taking about?